statgen/fipip/README.md

 ### [Enformer](https://github.com/google-deepmind/deepmind-research/tree/master/enformer)

+**Please note that the pre-computed Enformer scores are based on the hg19 genome build.
+If your variants are based on the hg38 genome build, please liftover first before continuing.**

 Pre-computed Enformer scores are available [here](https://console.cloud.google.com/storage/browser/dm-enformer/variant-scores/1000-genomes/enformer).
 We provide a script for extracting Enformer scores from the h5 files as a script in the tutorials folder.
-Please note that currently pre-computed Enformer scores are in hg19 format, and you must lift your variants over to hg19 before using this script.

 We currently do not provide a script for generating your own Enformer scores; however, instructions for doing so and example Google Colab notebooks are available in the [Enformer github repository](https://github.com/google-deepmind/deepmind-research/tree/master/enformer).